nealcaren/fightordie/_sources/Volumes/26/02/on_being_crazy.md

 "Are you aware, Sir, that this is social equality?"

-Nothing of the sort, Sir, it is hunger,—and I ate.
+Nothing of the sort, Sir, it is hunger,---and I ate.

 The day's work done, I sought the theatre.
 As I sank into my seat, the lady shrank and squirmed.